 • While rice cooks, cut broccoli florets into 1-inch pieces if necessary.
 Toss on a baking sheet with a drizzle of oil, half the sesame seeds (save the rest for serving), salt, and pepper. • Roast on top rack until golden brown and crispy, 15-20 minutes. • Carefully toss with half the scallion greens.

 • Fluff rice with a fork; stir in 1 TBSP butter and season with salt and pepper. • Divide rice between bowls.
 Top with shrimp, quick pickles (draining first), and broccoli.
-Drizzle shrimp with sauce; top with remaining scallion greens and sesame seeds, plus a pinch of chili flakes.
+Drizzle shrimp with sauce; top with remaining scallion greens, remaining sesame seeds, and a pinch of chili flakes to taste.
 Serve.